Dota-Explorer/Dota-Explorer/README.md

 And the worst thing is that at the same time people do not receive Low Priority for [breaking their own items and endless runs to the enemy base](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32730).

-BTW, Despite the limitations on collecting match data from Immortal Draft, this is happening automatically right now thanks to a [vulnerability](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32720).
+BTW, despite the limitations on collecting match data from Immortal Draft, this is happening automatically right now thanks to a [vulnerability](https://github.com/ValveSoftware/Dota2-Gameplay/issues/32720).

 ##